Back to Homepage

 Measuring the welfare of countries using GDP per capita an average figure tells us nothing about the distribution of income within that country.
 In 2018, for example, Equatorial Guinea generated a GDP per capita of US$20,181, by far the highest in Africa, but most of the income generated from oil and gas remains in the hands of a corrupt elite leaving the vast majority of the population in dire poverty earning a living from subsistence farming.
 In all other respects – life expectancy, infant mortality, educational attainment etc., the country scores poorly compared with many other of its African neighbours albeit with far lower levels of GDP per capita.

-The distribution of income in an economy matters and can be measured on a country by country basis by the Gini Coefficient which varies from a value of 0 – a completely egalitarian society- to 100 – all of the income of a country is in the hands of one person or one household depending upon the unit of measurement.
+The distribution of income in an economy matters and can be measured on a country by country basis by a Gini Coefficient which varies from a value of 0 – a completely egalitarian society- to 100 – all of the income of a country is in the hands of one person or one household depending upon the unit of measurement.

 The combination of GDP per capita with the Gini coefficient is a useful gauge of the extent to which an economy’s inhabitants find mass market goods and services affordable and provides valuable information to portfolio investors and to development agencies.
 Although it is generally the case that developed economies are more equal than emerging markets, especially those where corruption leads to rent capture, there is not an automatic relationship between GDP per capita and the degree of inequality.
-For example, South Africa had a GDP per capita of US$13,324 in 2020 not far above the level of Indonesia at US$11,867 in Purchasing Power Parity terms, but with a Gini coefficient of 63.0 compared to 38.2, the distribution of income in South Africa is far more unequally distributed.
+For example, South Africa had a GDP per capita of US$13,324 in 2020 not far above the level of Indonesia at US$11,867 in Purchasing Power Parity terms, but with a Gini coefficient of 65.4 compared to 37.3, the distribution of income in South Africa is far more unequally distributed.

 See Full Gini Coefficient Data by Country